 When was the TBPG Continuing Education (CE) Program established?
-The Texas Board of Professional Geoscientists established a CE program effective September 1, 2006.
-Each licensee shall meet the Continuing Education Program (CEP) requirements for professional development is required in order to renew a P.G. license or GIT certification.
+The Texas Board of Professional Geoscientists established its continuing education program on September 1, 2006.
+Meeting the Continuing Education Program (CEP) requirements for professional development is required in order to renew a P.G. license or GIT certification.

 Are there any exemptions for the Continuing Education requirement?
 Yes.
 Please see:

 Board Rule §851.32 (n): A licensee may be exempt from the professional development educational requirements for a specific renewal period or periods for one of the following reasons listed in paragraphs (1) – (4) of this subsection: